| The Dark Continent |

-West Africa saw another Dutch Company gain a foothold in the region, the Dutch West India Company in 1621.
+West Africa saw another Dutch Company gain a foothold in the region, the Dutch West India Company from 1621 onwards.
 This was established to challenge Spanish trading routes to and from the New World but quickly realised that the Portuguese slave trade to the New World was an opportunity too good to miss.
-There was also the lure of gold as the name given to a stretch of West Africa testifies; the Gold Coast.
+There was also the lure of gold as the name given to a stretch of West Africa testified; the Gold Coast.
 Gold had been mined and produced in West Africa for centuries and had a reputation for fine workmanship as well as for the precious metal itself.

 It was clarified that the Dutch East India Company had responsibility for Dutch trade East of the Good Hope and the Dutch West India Company from the West.
 This effectively cut Africa into two different halves as far as Dutch interest and administration was concerned.
 The Dutch East India Company would take control of the Cape itself and various harbours up the East coast of Africa whilst the Dutch West India Company became embroiled in West Africa and challenged the existing trade routes across the Atlantic and especially in Brazil.

 Relationships between these largely Protestant European powers were tense and often relied on differing alliances with local African tribes.
-For example, the Dutch paid tribute to the Ashanti kingdom to facilitate trade and supply goods and slaves whereas he English (later the British) paid tribute to the Fante for similar purposes.
+For example, the Dutch paid tribute to the Asante (Ashanti) kingdom to facilitate trade and supply goods and slaves whereas the English (later the British) paid tribute to the Fante for similar purposes.

-The English and Dutch, despite being co-religionists, were particularly hostile to one another's claims.
-In 1663, the Duke of York sent an expedition to West Africa to capture the Dutch forts which they did so before before a Dutch counter expedition captured them back.
+Unfortunately for the RAC, rather than profits, the company soon racked up considerable debts as it sought to take on the Dutch who were more than willing to defend their own monopoly rights in West Africa.
+In 1663, the Duke of York (who led the company at the time) sent an expedition to West Africa to capture Dutch forts which they did so before before a Dutch counter-expedition captured them all back.
 This so-called skirmish actually helped provoke all out war between the two nations known as the Second Anglo-Dutch War.
-These wars were fought on a global scale throughout the Seventeenth Century and saw the two nations vie for power and influence in the field of maritime trade.
+This was part of a series of wars which were fought on a global scale throughout the Seventeenth Century and saw the two nations vie for power and influence in the field of maritime trade.